 - For learners: Classical training can expand a pop singer’s range, while pop techniques can improve agility and stylistic flexibility.

 👉 Curious about where your own voice fits?
-Try our free Vocal Range Calculator to measure your range and see which voice type you match.
+Try our free Vocal Range tool to measure your range and see which voice type you match.

 Do pop singers have smaller ranges than classical singers?